01musician/fuc/docker-kubernetes.md

 2. Define the services that make up your app in a compose.yaml file so they can be run together in an isolated environment.
 3. Run docker compose up and the Docker compose command starts and runs your entire app.

+### Docker Related questions

+#### What a docker contains
+For the newcomers learning the containerization through hands-on experimentation, this may lead to a false impression that containers are somewhat indistinguishable from full-fledged operating systems and that they are always based on well-known and wide-spread Linux distributions like debian, centos, or alpine.

+At the same time, approaching the containerization topic from the theoretical side (1, 2, 3) may lead to a rather opposite impression that containers (unlike the traditional virtual machines) are supposed to pack only the application (i.e. your code) and its dependencies (i.e. some libraries) instead of a trying to ship a full operating system.

+As it usually happens, the truth lies somewhere in between both statements.
+From the implementation standpoint, a container is indeed just a process (or a bunch of processes) running on the Linux host.
+The container process is isolated (namespaces) from the rest of the system and restricted from both the resource consumption (cgroups) and security (capabilities, AppArmor, Seccomp) standpoints.
+But in the end, this is still a regular process, same as any other process on the host system.

 ## Kubernetes
 Kubernetes, also known as K8s, is an open-source system for automating deployment, scaling, and management of containerized applications.